DaloroAT/first_breaks_picking/README.md

 ### GPU support

-You can use the capabilities of GPU to significantly reduce picking time.
-Before started, check [here](https://developer.nvidia.com/cuda-gpus) that your GPU is CUDA compatible.
+You can use the capabilities of GPU (discrete, not integrated with CPU) to significantly reduce picking time.
+Before started, check
+[here](https://developer.nvidia.com/cuda-gpus) that your GPU is CUDA compatible.

 Install GPU supported version of library: